AkramsBookshelf/GCT-Git/VersionControl/Git-LFS-Hub.md

 1. Download: Visit the official Git website: 👉 **[https://git-scm.com/](https://git-scm.com/)**
 2. Install: Run the installer.
 You will see several configuration screens—for this course, it is recommended to keep the default settings and click "Next" through the prompts.
-3. Finish: Once the installation is complete, the Git "engine" is ready to go.
+3. Finish: Once the installation is complete, Git is ready to go.

 #### Step 2: Verifying Your Installation